jones77/shlintro/README.md

 ## Ironies

-* References to Don't Repeat Yourself when `shlintro` actively encourages shell scripts to have their first ~50 lines copy pasted from `shlintro` ...
+* References to Don't Repeat Yourself when `shlintro` actively encourages shell scripts to copy paste their first ~50 from `shlintro`.